leau-void/todo-app/README.md

 <a href="#preview">More screenshots</a>

-organize.it is a to-do list app, that let users them create projects, to-dos, and checklists.
+*organize.it* is a to-do list app, that let users create and keep track of Projects, To-dos, and Checklists.
 It saves all data to Firebase and so the users can recover them from session to session.

 ## Getting started